 When you visit their product pages, you will notice the 5-star reviews.
 It is straightforward to fake these though so I don't trust them.
 They also have Google Reviews, but again, I don't trust them.

 Thankfully they have products listed on Amazon for their DHT blocking hair loss shampoo.
 I trust the reviews here because they are much harder to fake.
-They have a 4.6 out of 5, and to their credit, the reviews are pretty good.
+They have a 4.6 out of 5 rating from over 220 reviews, and to their credit, the reviews are pretty good.

 There was one negative review there, but you should know that their DHT blocking shampoo won't work for every single person.
 If your Hair Loss isn't caused by DHT then it is likely their DHT hair loss products probably won't work.